PlutoLang/plutolang.github.io/docs/New Features/In Expressions.md

 - The left-hand operand can be anything if the right-hand operand is a table.

 :::info
-This feature is partially implemented in the VM and therefore will not work when compiling Pluto to bytecode and running it via Lua.
+The bytecode of this feature is not backwards-compatible with Lua.
 :::